BunCoffee Haiti Zombie Desert Review: A Solid Roast from a Rare Origin

 Editor’s Note

-This review reflects our personal tasting experience using the DeLonghi Magnifica Start espresso machine at home.
-We brewed the coffee both black and with milk (plus Equal) across several sessions to observe how it behaved.
+This review reflects our tasting experience using the DeLonghi Magnifica Start espresso machine at home.
+The coffee was tested both straight and with milk plus Equal across several sessions to observe consistency and behaviour.

 Similar Posts